pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_200.md

 12. Description: Sync Schemas - DIPC_SRC to DIPC_TGT

 13. Select your source connection and schema
-a.
-Connection: Sync Source
+- Connection: Sync Source
-b.
-Schema: DIPC_SRC
+- Schema: DIPC_SRC

 14. Select your target connection and schema
-a.
-Connection: Sync Target
+- Connection: Sync Target
-b.
-Schema: DIPC_TGT
+- Schema: DIPC_TGT

 15. Leave ‘Include Initial Load’ and ‘Include Replication’ checked under Advanced Options.
 These options allow you to optionally enable or disable the initial load